bbauska/W3Cx-3of5/README.md

 <p>When you define an element as not being translatable, its children inherit this behavior and are themselves not translatable.
 The reverse is also true.</p>

 ```
 1.  <p translate="no">This is a text in a paragraph element, that should not be translated: the p element has a translate="no" attribute.<span> This part that is in a span element embedded within the paragraph.
 It does not have a translate attribute but inherits the translation-mode of the p and will not be translated too</span>.
-This is the end of the paragraph...</p>
+This is the end of the paragraph...</ p>
 ```

 <h4>External resources:</h4>
 <ul>
 <li>From the specification: <a href="https://html.spec.whatwg.org/multipage/dom.html#the-translate-attribute">the translate attribute</a></li>
-<li>From MDN's Web Docs: <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/translate"></li>
+<li>From MDN's Web Docs: <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/translate">https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/translate</a></li>
 <ul>
     <li>Its corresponding <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/translate#Browser_compatibility">browser compatibility table</a></li>
 </ul>